 This finding supports the idea that refugees make decisions about how they might use entrepreneurship to enact identity goals (Alkhaled and Sasaki, 2022) and hide their refugeeness; perceived as discriminatory and hindering their self- and social empowerment (Shepherd et al., 2020).
-However, for Ukrainians residing in Romania, a nation with a developing economy, a nascent entrepreneurial mindset and a lack of sociocultural and economic infrastructure to support refugees, the entrepreneurial experience was unlikely to secure a good standard of living or long-term solutions to overcoming precarity.
+However, for Ukrainians residing in Romania, a nation with a developing economy, a nascent entrepreneurial mindset, and a lack of sociocultural and economic infrastructure to support refugees, the entrepreneurial journey has a long way to go before securing good standards of living and long-term solutions to overcoming precarity.

 From an intersectional perspective, the identity of our participants as refugee entrepreneurs is not straightforward; rather, it is challenging due to the tension between multiple identities.
-The entrepreneurial identity was prioritised over all others, thereby underscoring their commitment to entrepreneurship as a socio-economic transformative endeavour that has the potential to address social stigma and precarity, rather than entertaining their liability of refugeeness.
-The meanings, constraints and forms of power articulated can be understood only if these identities are considered together.
-The interplay of vulnerabilities and agency experienced in the United Kingdom resonates with that of African women refugees seeking to address constraints through entrepreneurship (Adeeko and Treanor, 2022).
-In Romania, however, the women's entrepreneurial identity is mainly centred around reclaiming their dignity, rather than overcoming marginalisation or achieving economic success, as was the case of Syrian refugees in the United Kingdom (Kapasi and Stirzaker, 2023).
+They prioritise their entrepreneurial identity over all other identities, thereby underscoring their commitment to their entrepreneurial journey as a socio-economic transformative endeavour that has the potential to address social stigma and precarity, rather than entertaining their liability of refugeeness.
+Their meanings, constraints and forms of power can be understood only if these identities are considered together.
+The interplay of vulnerabilities and agency experienced by them in the UK resonates with African women refugees' experiences of addressing constraints through entrepreneurship (Adeeko and Treanor, 2021).
+In Romania, however, their entrepreneurial identity is mainly centred around reclaiming their dignity, rather than overcoming marginalisation or achieving economic success, as was the case of Syrian refugees in the UK (Kapasi and Stirzaker, 2023).
 Such findings confirm that even in constrained environments, entrepreneurial refugees knowingly use entrepreneurship as a means of empowerment to further identity preferences, which might nurture some sense of ownership, even if this might not always translate into successful business ventures (Klyver et al., 2022).
-It is possible that, for Ukrainian refugees, particularly those living in Romania, socio-cultural and economic constraints might be incomprehensible - as our respondents explained.
-Thus, there might be limited opportunities for them to alter identities, leading them to engage in small but meaningful acts of resistance (Adeeko and Treanor, 2022; Shepherd et al., 2020).
-Rowland's power over (1997), participants overwrite refugee stigma and address some of the socio-economic constraints associated with being a refugee, making them feel worthy even if their entrepreneurial identity remains fragile, at the margins of host societies.
+It is possible that, for Ukrainian refugees, particularly those living in Romania, socio-cultural and economic constraints might be incomprehensible, as our respondents explained.
+Thus, there might be limited opportunities for them to alter identities, leading them to engage in small but meaningful acts of resistance (Adeeko and Treanor, 2021; Shepherd et al., 2020).
+Echoing Rowland's power over (1997), participants overwrite refugee stigma and address some of the socio-economic constraints associated with being a refugee, making them feel worthy even if their entrepreneurial identity remains fragile, at the margins of host societies.
 Entrepreneurial identity becomes, despite its fragility, a trusted vehicle to exercise power from within, power over and power to.
-By enacting power from within, our respondents reclaim some of their pre-war entrepreneurial competences; by enacting power to, they shift from hopeless victims to providers for their families and by enacting power over, they restore their pre-war entrepreneurial identity to overcome refugee stigma and socio-economic constraints (Rowlands, 1997).
+By enacting power from within, our respondents reclaim some of their pre-war entrepreneurial competences; by enacting power to, they shift from hopeless victims to providers for their families and by enacting power over, they restore their prewar entrepreneurial identity to overcome refugee stigma and socio-economic constraints (Rowlands, 1997).